 The first step to having a happy and healthy home is keeping it clean.
 But let’s face it, housework can sometimes be a real drag.
-With these cleaning hacks, you could spend less time on household chores, and more time on doing the things you enjoy!
+(Cover image credits) With these cleaning hacks, you could spend less time on household chores, and more time on doing the things you enjoy!

 Fortunately, it is possible to minimise the time you spend doing housework without having to resort to dubious DIY books or hiring a cleaning service.
 The secret?
 Reducing clutter and improving the efficiency of your home design to make it easier to clean… thereby cutting the need for maintenance and housework in half.
-Reclaim your weekends with these practical, easy-clean design tips for a low-maintenance home, so you can spend less time cleaning and more time doing what you love!
+Reclaim your weekends with these practical, easy cleaning hacks for a low-maintenance home, so you can spend less time cleaning and more time doing what you love!

 #1: Choose the right flooring